St Andrews museum wall graphics

 Low tack vinyl was used for ease of removal

-The walls’ surface, as well as the exhibition’s term, influenced the type of vinyl used for the graphics.
+The walls’ surface, as well as the exhibition’s term influenced the type of vinyl selected for the graphics.
 I contacted Morgan at Signature Signs in Dundee, who advised which material would be suitable to use on the plasterboard walls.
-A low tack vinyl was chosen.
+Morgan recommended a low tack vinyl.

-The vinyl’s bond has an indefinite interior lifespan.
-It’s removed easily and leaves no gum residue.
-Lessening the risk of paint peeling on the gallery walls.
+The vinyl’s bond has an indefinite interior lifespan but can be removed easily and leaves no gum residue.
+This reduces risk of paint peeling on the gallery walls.

 I provided Claire with the vinyl’s specifications, as well as my quote and lead time.
 My quote was approved before Signature Signs digitally printed and matt laminated forty square metres of vinyl.
 Like wallpaper, thirteen vertical segments were ready to apply.